PRBonn/puma/docker/README.md

 ```

 That will build the base image and tag it with the same tag that the `apps`
 container is using it.
-Ideally you should never do this unless you need to
+Ideally, you should never do this unless you need to
 change something from the dependencies.

 If you plan to update the registry, you can do so by just running: